HypeCheck

 Claims vs Evidence

-No human clinical trials show chlorella/spirulina remove heavy metals from body.
+Animal/lab studies only.
+No human trials prove chlorella or spirulina remove heavy metals from the body.

 Based on: Chlorella, Spirulina